kyma-project/telemetry-manager/docs/user/resources/04-tracepipeline.md

 ## Sample custom resource

-The following TracePipeline object defines a pipeline integrating into the local Jaeger instance.
+The following TracePipeline object defines a pipeline that integrates into the local Jaeger instance:

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1